Death Capital in the Public Service

 • On leave to perform a mission as a reservist

-• On leave to serve as a member of the Government or a member of the National Assembly, Senate or European Parliament.
+• On leave to serve as a member of the Government or as a member of the National Assembly, Senate or European Parliament.

 The death benefit may be granted regardless of the origin, time or place of death.

-Relatives of the contractor, called rights holders, who may benefit from the death benefit are the following:
+Relatives of the contractor, called rights holderswho may benefit from the death benefit are the following:

-• Children of the staff member who are, at the date of death, under 21 years of age or infirm and not taxable for income tax purposes
+• Children of the agent who are infirm and not taxable for income tax

-• Children taken into the home of the agent, aged, at the date of death, under 21 years of age or infirm, not taxable for income tax and dependent on the agent at the time of death
+• Children taken into care at the home of the agent, aged, at the date of death, under 21 years of age or infirm, not taxable for income tax and dependent on the agent at the time of death

 How to apply for death benefit?